 Back pain can be relieved.

 Low back pain affects millions of Americans each year.
-Stretching of the joints, muscles, and nerves can often provide relief and if done on a regular basis may allow one to avoid unnecessary surgery.
+Stretching of the joints, muscles, and nerves can often provide relief and if done on a regular basis and may allow one to avoid unnecessary surgery.
 Decreased flexibility in any of these areas may lead to lower back pain.
 Not all of these stretches may be appropriate for everyone.
 A stretch should not induce painful symptoms.
 Rather, a stretch should help with low back pain relief.
 I have included an explanation of 5 stretches we took from pt2clinic.com which are right on point with what you need.
-I hope this can help give you some relief for your low back pain, but if not you can always speak to one of our licensed Physical Therapists and receive a free screen and treatment.
+I hope this can help give you some relief for your low back pain, but if not you can always set up a Breakthrough Exam and speak to one of our licensed Physical Therapists.

 Lumbar Extension Stretches For Lower Back Pain